grimmer0125/embedded-pydicom-react-viewer/README.md

 There are two more optional steps we can do
 1. host these on your server.
 Check https://pyodide.org/en/0.17.0a2/usage/serving-pyodide-packages.html & https://pyodide.org/en/0.17.0a2/usage/loading-packages.html#
-    1. pyodide webassembly/js files
+    1. pyodide.wasm (WebAssembly, 10MB), pyodide.asm.js (3.8MB), and pyodide.asm.data(5MB) files
-    2. pyodide packages (e.g. numpy.js)
+    2. pyodide packages. e.g. numpy.js (159KB) and numpy.data (7.3MB <-used by WebAssembly).
+(By contrast, a numpy wheel package is about 16MB)
-    3. non pyodide built-in pure python packages (which needs to be a wheel package and we use `pyodide micropip` to install them from PyPI)
+    3. non pyodide built-in pure python packages (which needs to be a wheel package and we use `pyodide micropip` to install them from PyPI). e.g. pydicom-2.1.2-py3-none-any.whl (1.9MB)
 3. move python code to a browser webworker, https://pyodide.org/en/0.17.0a2/usage/webworker.html#.